2447328758/socketResponseHttpRequest/README.md

 - Directory setting

   Make sure that the resources/index.html the project supply is under the working directory.
 Because it is a template for all html page you will see.

+  Make sure that a direcoty name ***log*** is under the working directory.
+Because it the log.txt where is created.

 - Create a server with ip, port and the file path to transfer like this: